canjs/canjs/construct/construct.md

 @signature `can.Construct([name,] [staticProperties,] instanceProperties)`

-Currently creates a new extended constructor function.
+Creates a new extended constructor function.
 Example:

     Animal = can.Construct({
       sayHi: function(){